awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

  The primary DB instance also records the `AuroraReplicaLagMaximum` and `AuroraReplicaLag` Amazon CloudWatch metrics\.
 The `AuroraReplicaLagMaximum` metric records the maximum amount of lag between the primary DB instance and each Aurora Replica in the DB cluster\.
 The `AuroraReplicaLag` metric records the minimum amount of lag between the primary DB instance and each Aurora Replica in the DB cluster\.

- If you need the most current value for Aurora Replica lag, you can query the `recrystallisations` table on the primary instance in your Aurora MySQL DB cluster and check the value in the `Replica_lag_in_msec` column\.
-This column value is provided to Amazon CloudWatch as the value for the `AuroraReplicaLag` metric\.
-The Aurora Replica lag is also recorded on each Aurora Replica in the `INFORMATION_SCHEMA.REPLICA_HOST_STATUS` table in your Aurora MySQL DB cluster\.
+If you need the most current value for Aurora Replica lag, you can check the `AuroraReplicaLag` metric in Amazon CloudWatch\.
+The Aurora Replica lag is also recorded on each Aurora Replica of your Aurora MySQL DB cluster in the `information_schema.replica_host_status` table\.
+For more information on this table, see [information\_schema\.replica\_host\_status](AuroraMySQL.Reference.md#AuroraMySQL.Reference.ISTables.replica_host_status)\.

 For more information on monitoring RDS instances and CloudWatch metrics, see [Monitoring metrics in an Amazon Aurora cluster](MonitoringAurora.md)\.

 ## Replication between Aurora and MySQL or between Aurora and another Aurora DB cluster \(binary log replication\)<a name="AuroraMySQL.Replication.MySQL"></a><a name="binlog_replication"></a><a name="binlog"></a>